Myo Myint Kyaw

+Career

-Myo Myint Kyaw studied computer science at Middlesex University in the U.K. After nine years in London, he relocated to Singapore, where he worked as a software engineer at ExxonMobil for three years.
+Myo Myint Kyaw sold crisps and coke in high school; rented out his PlayStation to friends for an hourly rate; and went on to hawk games on eBay when he moved to London where he studied business information systems at Middlesex University, and worked as a part-time barista at Starbucks to help pay his tuition.
+After nine years in London, he relocated to Singapore, where he worked as a software engineer at ExxonMobil for three years.
 He returned to Myanmar in 2012 and established Revo Tech, a software and web design company.
 He began to receive calls from large corporations, followed by Anthem Asia.
 Two years after starting Revo Tech, Myo Myint Kyaw transformed it into one of Myanmar's largest digital firms.
-He represents a growing number of young tech enthusiasts in Myanmar.
-His story is indicative of the challenges that start-ups face in Myanmar, many of which are unique to the country.
+He represents an emerging community of young tech enthusiasts in Myanmar, and his narrative serves as a reflection of the obstacles encountered by startups in the country, several of which are specific to the country.

 In 2016, he founded the Akhayar Media, a local digital media outlet.
 He sold all of his Revo Tech and Akhayar Media shares at the end of 2018, and Earth Group Companies offered him a director post in 2019.